WoyTuloO/order-management/readme.md

 2. **Run the application** by starting the `ItsolutionsppApplication` class.

+Application uses lombok - make sure to use java 21

 After the application starts, a full overview of available endpoints is accessible via **Swagger UI**:

 ```